nicholaspufal/puppet-caffeine/README.md

 # Caffeine Puppet Module for Boxen

-Install [Caffeine](http://lightheadsw.com/caffeine), insomnia for your Mac.
+Install a customize [Caffeine](http://lightheadsw.com/caffeine), insomnia for your Mac.

+This module will enable by default the following:

+* Automatically start Caffeine at login
+* Caffeine enabled by default
+* Default duration is set as 'Indefinitly'
+* Disable welcome message

 ## Usage